Evolution of Microsoft Windows: 1985 – 2009

 Windows 95 (1995)

 Previously code-named Chicago, Windows 95 is a successor to all the existing Windows operating system so far.
-It gives full graphical user interface support, integrated a 32-bit TCP/IP (Transmission Control Protocol/Internet Protocol) stack for built-in Internet support, dial-up networking, and new Plug and Play capabilities that made it easy for users to install hardware and software.
+It gives the full graphical user interface support and integrates a 32-bit TCP/IP (Transmission Control Protocol/Internet Protocol) stack for built-in Internet support, dial-up networking, and new Plug and Play capabilities that make it easy for users to install hardware and software.

 Windows NT 4.0 (1996)

 Windows NT Workstation 4.0 included the popular Windows 95 user interface yet provided improved networking support for easier and more secure access to the Internet and corporate intranets – Microsoft.

 Windows 98 (1998)

 Windows 98 was the upgrade from Windows 95.
 Described as an operating system that "Works Better, Plays Better," Windows 98 was the first version of Windows designed specifically for consumers – Microsoft.

 Windows 2000 (2000)